 - What is the NABC Robot Individual?

 This is ACBL's NABC Online championship.
 It is a Stratified, 3 Day event where you can win Red/Gold Masterpoints® as well as an NABC title.
 All you need to know on NABC is here: https://news.bridgebase.com/nabc-robot-individual/

-2. Can non ACBL members play in this event?
+2. Can none ACBL members play in this event?

 3. Can you summarize the basics I need to play in this event?

 - Be a BBO member by the time you wish to register.
 (BBO membership is free, www.bridgebase.com to register)

 - You either need a computer with a browser capable of running the BBO version you see at www.bridgebase.com, or a mobile device with the BBO mobile app downloaded.

 - The entry fee is 50 BB$.
-Register between the day of the registration opening day and 5 days before the tournament starts to pay only the discounted price of 40 BB$.
-You’ll need at least 40 BB$ or 50 BB$ in your account.
+Register between the day of the registration opening day and 5 days before the tournament starts to pay the discounted price of 40 BB$.
+You'll need at least 40 BB$ or 50 BB$ in your account.
 You can purchase BB$ here.

 4. How do I register for this event?

 5. How do I play in the actual event?

 - After you have successfully registered, login at least once a day during the tournament and play your daily set of 24 boards.

 - You must complete your boards by midnight EST